Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Why `Zarr` format

 Using the `Zarr` format to package the information was suggested by personnel at the IRIS data center.
-IRIS now encourage submission using the
+IRIS now encourage submission using the `TimeDB` or `Zarr` format.
+Storing the data to `TileDB` require a database engine and would therefore require additional components to be installed alongside the server.

 ### Waveform data